canalplus/rx-player/doc/api/Miscellaneous/Deprecated_APIs.md

 You will find here which APIs are deprecated, why, and depending on the concerned API, how to replace it.

-## Fullscreen APIs

-All fullscreen APIs have been deprecated, namely:

-- the `isFullscreen` method
-- the `setFullscreen` method
-- the `exitFullscreen` method
-- the `fullscreenChange` event

-This is because of several things:

-- fullscreen management has now become a lot more complex with features such as advanced subtitles management, were the text track HTMLElement is controlled by the application.

-- most application developpers also wants to put their own controls into fullscreen mode.
-Those APIs only put the media element into fullscreen mode and not any other element.
-This can be misleading.

-The fullscreen logic should now be entirely on the application-side.
-Replacement code is provided for each of those APIs below.

 ## Image (BIF) APIs

 The following properties methods and events have been deprecated: